wrouesnel/docker-squid4/README-Wire.md

-This repo (cloned from https://github.com/fgrehm/squid3-ssl-docker) contains two directories:
+This repo (cloned from https://github.com/fgrehm/squid3-ssl-docker) contains instructions and tools for setting up a transparent HAPROXY/Squid configuration.
+You're going to want to clone it (from https://github.com/wireapp/docker-squid4.git).

+This repo contains two directories:

 # mk-ca-cert